 Student Leap Card

-The Student Leap Card is the national student travel and discount card.
+The Student Leap Card is the national student travel card.
 It provides full-time students with discounts on fares for Go-Ahead Ireland, Dublin Bus, Luas, Bus Éireann, DART and Irish Rail (Iarnród Éireann) services, as well as some other privately-operated local services in the Republic of Ireland.

 Introduced in 1999, Taxsaver offers significant savings to incentivise people to use public transport to and from work.